 Big game is a stretch for the rifle portion of the Autumn, but I imagine it would be right at home on a quail hunt that happens to involve a mid-range jackrabbit or two.
 The oil baron or oligarch who ends up buying it probably wouldn’t be caught dead chasing up jackrabbits in the desert, but if I had the money to afford one of Hofer’s drillings, I like to think that’s exactly what I’d do with it.

 5. Crye Precision/Vantage Arms SIX12

 Alone, the SIX12 is a 12-gauge revolving bullpup shotgun, which is pretty cool in its own right.
 Slap the gun on the forend of an AR, and it becomes another animal.
 The SIX12 debuted in 2014, and it was created by gun designer Eric Burt.
 It uses a revolving, detachable cylinder that cycles with the pull of the trigger—making the gun completely mechanical.
-It was designed to be attached under the forend of a rifle to shoot the locks off of doors that don’t want to be opened.
+It was designed to be attached under the forend of a rifle to shoot the locks off of doors.

 Before options like the SIX12 came along, those who wanted to open a door with a shotgun had to bring a separate shotgun, shoot the door open, and then get out of the way while their buddies walked through the door shooting their rifles.
 With a SIX12/AR-15 combination gun, a shooter can blow a hole in the door, kick it open, and simply raise his or her rifle.